s341507/data2410-portfolio2/docs/rapport.md

 TLSPSKFile=/opt/zabbix_agent.psk
 ```

 Since we are running this in a docker container and not on an actual VM, we don´t have systemd available.
 Therefore, we cannot _enable_ the service, only start it, and have it as a run command in a dockerfile.
-This means we need to make sure that the service is started every time we run the the container the dockerfile is made for.
+This means we need to make sure that the service is started every time we run the container the dockerfile is made for.

 # 3. VM2: Nginx proxy 10%

 We start by creating the configuration file for the nginx-proxy.
-This file makes sure that the nginx-proxy listens on port 8080, and redirects all incoming traffic from that port to the `Zabbix-server` using `proxy_pass`followed by the `Zabbix-server`'s IP adress and port number.
+This file makes sure that the nginx-proxy listens on port 8080, and redirects all incoming traffic from that port to the `Zabbix-server` using `proxy_pass`followed by the Zabbix-server's IP address and port number.

 ```bash
 # To be moved to /etc/nginx/sites-enabled/zabbix.conf on VM2